 “GDPR very significantly increases the obligations and responsibilities for organisations and businesses in how they collect, use and protect personal data.
 At the centre of the new law is the requirement for organisations and businesses to be fully transparent about how they are using and safeguarding personal data, and to be able to demonstrate accountability for their data processing activities.”

-- Build customer trust
+Build customer trust

-- Improve brand image and reputation
+Improve brand image and reputation

-- Improve data governance
+Improve data governance

-- Improve information security
+Improve information security

-- Improve competitive advantage
+Improve competitive advantage

 Although there has been a certain degree of scare mongering to date, the objective of GDPR is to advise and improve data security.
-Those that consciously and deliberately abuse the data security of their customers and fail to implement corrective actions, or cease their abuse, once they have been advised or warned, can rightly expect a degree of censure.
-Such actions endanger online commerce and all customer trust and should rightly be brought to heel.
+Those that consciously and deliberately abuse the data security of their customers and fail to implement corrective actions, or cease their abuse once advised or warned, can rightly expect a degree of censure.
+Those who do not respect customer security and confidentiality endanger online commerce and customer trust and should rightly be brought to heel.